Enhancement of plastic deformation in ultrasound-assisted cold spray of tungsten: a molecular dynamics study: Effect of process parameters on ultrasound-assisted CSAM

+To connect the velocity-dependent deformation behavior to long-range order in the atomic configurations, we compute the RDF at $t=0.11$ ns at different impact velocities.
+As shown in \fref{fig:vel_variation_rdf}, for both ultrasound-assisted and non-ultrasound-assisted cases, crystallinity can be observed at $400$ \ms and $800$ \ms impact velocities.
+However, the width of the RDF peaks is larger in ultrasound-assisted cases, indicating considerable plastic deformation.
+However, at $1200$ \ms, the RDF distributions correspond to an amorphous long-range order due to a high temperature surge caused by impact at such a high impact velocity.
+However, this amorphous condition is temperature-dependent and does not persist for long after the impact, as similarly shown in \fref{fig:temp_track} for $800$ \ms.

-Finally, to illustrate the effect of impact velocities on the deposited coating quality, we compute the flattening ratio, $FR_{max}$, at different impact velocities in the absence and presence of ultrasound perturbation. \fref{fig:FR_u} compares the maximum flattening ratio under these two conditions.
-It can be observed that $FR_{max}$ attains a maximum value of $0.56$ in the absence of ultrasound perturbation.
-Moreover, in the absence of ultrasound perturbation and at low impact velocities of $300-500$ \ms, $FR_{max}$ does not respond to the variation of impact velocities.
+Finally, to illustrate the effect of impact velocities on the deposited coating quality, we compute the flattening ratio, $FR_{max}$, at different impact velocities in the absence and presence of ultrasonic perturbation. \fref{fig:FR_u} compares the maximum flattening ratio under these two conditions.
+It can be observed that $FR_{max}$ attains a maximum value of $0.5$ in the absence of ultrasonic perturbation.
+Moreover, in the absence of ultrasonic perturbation and at low impact velocities of $300-500$ \ms, $FR_{max}$ does not strongly respond to the variation of impact velocities.
 Above $500$ \ms, $FR_{max}$ keeps on increasing linearly.
-This can be explained in terms of insignificant plastic deformation observed at lower velocities in the absence of ultrasound perturbation.
-In contrast, $FR_{max}$ attains a maximum value of $1.0$ in the presence of an ultrasound perturbation with an amplitude of $A=3.165\si{\angstrom}$ and a frequency of $f=10$ GHz.
-A consistent linear increase is observed in the ultrasound-assisted case, indicating that flattening in such cases is primarily governed by ultrasound-based amorphization.
-Thus, it can be asserted that ultrasound promotes plastic deformation and the diffusion of $W$, leading to the formation of a uniform CS coating.
-While the variation in impact velocity demonstrates the generality of ultrasound-assisted viscoplasticity in CS of $W$, we explore its dependence on particle size in the next section.
+This can be explained by the insignificant plastic deformation observed at lower velocities in the absence of ultrasonic perturbation.
+In contrast, $FR_{max}$ attains a maximum value of $0.56$ in the presence of an ultrasonic perturbation with an amplitude of $A=3.165\si{\angstrom}$ and a frequency of $f=10$ GHz.
+A consistent linear increase is observed in the ultrasound-assisted case, indicating that flattening is driven not only by the impact but also by acoustic softening in ultrasound-assisted CS.
+Thus, we observe that ultrasound promotes plastic deformation of $W$, leading to formation of a uniform coating during CS process.
+While the variation in impact velocity demonstrates the generality of ultrasound-assisted acoustoplasticity in CS of $W$, we explore its dependence on particle size in the next section.